 Whether it is a home, building or land, you can turn this asset into a charitable gift.
 If held for more than one year, real estate usually provides the same tax benefits as gifts of securities.

 Double taxation on retirement plan withdrawals could decrease the value of the asset for your heirs.
-By naming the Community Foundation as the beneficiary of your retirement funds, you can avoid taxes and preserve your hard-earned assets for the good of your community forever.
+By naming the Spectrum Services as the beneficiary of your retirement funds, you can avoid taxes and preserve your hard-earned assets for the good of your community forever.

 Perhaps you would like to contribute the proceeds of a life insurance policy to help Spectrum Service, but you are not yet ready to give up ownership of the policy.
 By naming Center for Spectrum Services Endowment Fund as beneficiary, you retain ownership of the policy and have access to the cash value as well as the right to change the beneficiary.
 This enables you to make a contribution that may not have been possible otherwise.